 “Sexual contact” means any direct or indirect touching, fondling, or manipulating of any part of the genitals, anus, or female breast by any part of the body or by any object or causing a person to engage in such contact.
 Sometimes these cases are referred to as “fondling cases”.

-If you are being suspected of a sex crime and need an Arizona sexual abuse lawyer, contact David Michael Cantor if you have been charged with Sexual Abuse.
+If you are being suspected of a sex crime and need an Arizona sexual abuse lawyer, contact our firm immediately as these can be serious and life-changing charges.
 Call 24/7 602-307-0808 or click here to fill out our confidential form and setup a Free Consultation.